Cezero/dnd_tools/packages/shared/docs/feature-system/documentation-validation-checklist.md

 ## 🚨 **Common Issues to Watch For**

 ### **Model References**
-- References to non-existent models (FeatureModifier, FeatureChoice, FeatureSpecialEffect)
+- References to non-existent models (all should use unified FeatureEntity approach)
 - Incorrect model field names or types
 - Missing models that actually exist (FeatureEntity, FeatureEntityCondition)